Unsourced Random Access: A Comprehensive Survey: Background: Multiple Access

-All of the schemes described in the previous subsection are grant-based.
-That is, they require scheduling grants and coordination with the BS before transmission, and it is assumed that the number of users and their activity patterns are available at the BS.
+All of the schemes described in the previous subsection are coordinated.
+That is, they require scheduling grants and coordination with the base station (BS) before transmission, and it is assumed that the number of users and their activity patterns are available at the BS.
 However, when the number of users becomes large, they become infeasible due to the excessive delays and signaling overhead.
-For example, the typical number of users per signal dimension in the time-frequency domain (per degree of freedom) is between 1.5-3 according to 3GPP studies, as the system performance significantly degrades beyond that threshold \cite{survey}.
+For example, the typical number of users per signal dimension in the time-frequency domain (per degree of freedom) is between 1.5 and 3 according to 3GPP studies, as the system performance significantly degrades beyond this threshold \cite{survey}.
+The common solution addressing these drawbacks is random access, where the users perform their transmission without any coordination by the BS whenever they have data.
+ALOHA and grant-free random access are the two common RA approaches in the literature.